Posboss/external_api_documentation/mobile_api/v1/Available-To-Order-Index.md

 # Available To Order
-Returns whether the outlet is open and the user is able to order
+Returns whether the outlet is open and the user is able to order, a reason for why ordering is not available (e.g. closed)  can be returned if ordering is not available.

 ##Request
 ### End Point